 Laminectomy — Sometimes, pressure can develop on the sciatic nerve when inflammation causes it to be compressed by the lamina, a bony part of the vertebra that protects the spinal cord.
-A laminectomy sciatica pain treatment procedure removes the portion of the lamina that is pressing on the sciatic nerve.
+Laminectomy is a type of sciatica pain treatment procedure that removes the portion of the lamina that is pressing on the sciatic nerve.

 Recovering From Sciatica Pain